To reduce skin cancer burden in Queensland through prevention and early detection.

 This collaborative has an open membership with current representation from academic and research sectors, clinician focused professional organisations, public health, government departments, non-government organisations, patient support organisations.

-It is currently led by Professor Monika Janda and Professor Rachel Neale, and coordinated through the Preventive Health Branch, in the Prevention Division of Queensland Health.
+It is currently led by Professor Monika Janda and Professor Rachel Neale, and coordinated through the Prevention Strategy Branch, in the Strategic Policy and Reform Division of the Department of Health.